bem-site/bem-js-tutorial/01-Block-structure/01-Block-structure.en.md

 >> <a href="http://bem.github.io/bem-js-tutorial/pure.bundles/001-simple-block/001-simple-block.html">001-simple-block.html</a></pre>

 The first example is the most simple.
-It demonstrates the block's structure and shows how the JavaScript starts working.<br/>
+It demonstrates the block structure and shows how the JavaScript starts working.<br/>
 Load the example page [001-simple-block](http://bem.github.io/bem-js-tutorial/pure.bundles/001-simple-block/001-simple-block.html)